k-box/k-box/docs/developer/index.md

 - `dms:reindex`: Perform the reindexing of the currently indexed documents
 - `dms:sessions`: Get the user's session status
 - `dms:test`: This command will test the K-Link Core configuration and connection
-- [`dms:update`](commands/update-command): Perform the installation/update steps for the K-Link DMS
+- [`dms:update`](commands/update-command.md): Perform the installation/update steps for the K-Link DMS
 - `dms:queuelisten`: Start listening for jobs on the queue and report the status to the admin interface
 - `dms:sync`: Performs a synchronization of the documents that do not exists in the Core, but can be found in the DMS
-- [`dms:import`](commands/import-command): Import collections, projects and documents from a folder on a the filesystem
+- [`dms:import`](commands/import-command.md): Import collections, projects and documents from a folder on a the filesystem
-- [`users:import`](commands/user-import-command): Import users from a CSV file
+- [`users:import`](commands/user-import-command.md): Import users from a CSV file
 - `dms:lang-publish`: Publish language files for the frontend
 - `collections:clean-duplicates`: Clean the duplicated documents contained in a collection
 - `collections:list`: List collections as viewed from a user
-- [`import:fetch-payload`](commands/import-fetch-payload): Take the failed job payload and associate it to the given import
+- [`import:fetch-payload`](commands/import-fetch-payload.md): Take the failed job payload and associate it to the given import
 - `thumbnail:generate`: Generate the thumbnail of a Document
+- [`documents:check-affiliation`](commands/documents-check-affiliation.md): Check if there are documents assigned to a different institution than the user uploader one